 Motonosumi Inari Shrine

 In Yamaguchi prefecture we find Motonosumi Inari Shrine.
-It is actually a newer Shinto shrine, and was built in 1955 and feature 123 vermillion torii gates, which leads to a cliff edge overlooking the Sea of Japan.
+It is actually a newer Shinto shrine, and was built in 1955.
+The shrine has 123 vermillion torii gates, which leads to a cliff edge overlooking the Sea of Japan.

-Kairaku-En Garden in Mito, Ibaraki prefecture, is one of Japan’s top 3 gardens, and is also famous for The Mito Ume festival (a plum blossom festival).
+Kairaku-en Garden in Mito, Ibaraki prefecture, is one of Japan’s top 3 gardens.
+While Japan is well known for Sakura (cherry blossoms), this garden is more know for Ume (plum blossoms), as it hosts The Mito Ume festival each spring.

 Taki Shrine in Gifu prefecture and it’s torii gate and path which is covered in moss.
 I had no idea this place existed until I saw this awesome video by Tokyo Lens, and I knew i needed to add this place to my promp list for Inktober.
-I really loved the eerie atmosphere, which I hope I’ve been able to capture.
+I really loved the eerie atmosphere, which I hope I captured.

 This Buddhist temple was built in the 8th century, and is located in Nikko, Tochigi prefecture.
-A decade long renovation of the temple’s main building, Sanbutsudo, was completed earlier this year.
+A decade long renovation of the temple’s main building, Sanbutsudo, was completed in 2019.

-We find Geibikei Gorge in the south of Iwate prefecture.
+In the south of Iwate prefecture we find Geibikei Gorge.
 The gorge is formed by Satetsu River and is 2 km long, surrounded by cliffs over 50 meters tall.
 It’s a popular sightseeing spot, where you can take a 90 minute boat trip to take in the scenery.

 Ōnuma Quazi-National Park

 Located on the Oshima peninsula in south west Hokkaidō, we find Ōnuma Quazi-National Park.
-The landscape consisting of an active volcano, Mount Hokkaidō Koma-ga-take, lakes and islands, is a grand sight that is expected from Hokkaidō.
-Strolling in nature, mountain climbing, cycling, canoeing, skiing, snow trekking-you can experience various seasonal activities.
+The landscape consists of an active volcano, Mount Hokkaidō Koma-ga-take, lakes and islands.
+The park offers various seasonal activities, such as mountain climbing, canoeing, skiing and walking.

 Atomic Bomb Dome